rein14/FastAPI-mongoDB-AWS-fileupload/README.md

 > run poetry install

-See https://python-poetry.org/docs/ the poetry docs for more information
+See [poetry](https://python-poetry.org/docs/) docs for more information

 ### How to run?
 > poetry run uvicorn app:app --reload --host localhost --port 8000